GustavoStingelin/tanos/README.md

 # TANOS: Taproot Adaptor for Nostr-Orchestrated Swaps

-TANOS is a library implementing atomic swaps between Bitcoin and Nostr, using Taproot and Schnorr adaptor signatures.
+TANOS is a library implementing atomic swaps between Bitcoin and Nostr, using Taproot and Schnorr adaptor signatures, developed for the [MIT Bitcoin Hackathon](https://mitbitcoin.dev/).

 ## Overview